-Director, IT Services, The University of Auckland
+Previous Director, IT Services, The University of Auckland; THETA Programme Chair

-In the last 15 years Elizabeth has worked in higher education at the University of Queensland and the University of Auckland and actively participates in Australian and New Zealand IT communities.
-She is the current Chair of the NZ Universities Information and Communications Technology Committee (ICTC) and a member of the Council of Australian Universities of Directors (CAUDIT) Executive.
+She has more than 28 years’ experience working in IT in a variety of disciplines and industries in Australia, UK and New Zealand from both a strategic and operational perspective.
+In the last 16 years Elizabeth has worked in senior roles in higher education including Director, IT Services at the University of Auckland and Associated Director at the University of Queensland.
+During this time she actively participated in Australian and New Zealand IT communities.
+She has been Chair of the NZ Universities Information and Communications Technology Committee (ICTC) and a member of the Council of Australian Universities of Directors (CAUDIT) Executive.

 Previously, she was also a member of the Executive Committee of the Australian Society for Computers in Learning in Tertiary Education (ascilite); and President and then Past President of the Executive Committee of Tuakiri, New Zealand’s Access Federation for the NZ research and education sector.
 While at UQ, she jointly established and organised the AusCERT Asia Pacific IT Security Conference and was Chair for 8 years.